About This Blog

 In his civilian career, Brown is a freelance magazine writer and editor.
 He is a former trade and consumer magazine editor, as well as a metro and community newspaper reporter.
 He is a 1990 graduate of the School of Journalism and Mass Communication at Drake University, Des Moines, Iowa; and 2006 graduate of the College of Design at Iowa State University, Ames, Iowa.
 He resides with his family in central Iowa.

 Brown is a lifetime member of the 34th Infantry Division Association.
-He is also a current member of the Military Reporters and Editors (M.R.E.), and the Military Writers Society of America (M.W.S.A.).
+He is also a past member of the Military Reporters and Editors (M.R.E.), past board member of the Military Writers Guild, and a current member of the Military Writers Society of America (M.W.S.A.).
+He offers writing tips and markets news via The Aiming Circle community of practice.

 Missions of the Red Bull Rising Blog: